Choumiko/FARL/README.md

 #Changelog
 0.7.0

  - FARL scans for ghost tracks when activating and follows them
+ - FARL can follow ghost tracks on its own (Select "Drive without me" once FARL has detected ghost tracks)
  - added equipment grids to locomotives.
 Any locomotive with a FARL-Roboport equipped will now work like FARL
  - fixed blueprints for entites with direction/recipe (e.g. Flamethrower)